 Jim Prentice (Photo courtesy of the Prentice family)

-The Crowsnest Pass was a special place for Jim and his family.
+The Crowsnest Pass is also a special place for Jim and his family.
 It was one of the places he felt a close connection to and where he developed a deep appreciation for nature.
-This corridor will be fitting tribute to his legacy.

 Photos by Brent Calver

 Leading conservation experts agree that this corridor site is the most viable option for creating this critical north-to-south crossing point, which will connect millions of acres of protected areas in Canada and the United States.
-NCC is best positioned to secure these sites by building on the existing footprint that NCC has created in the corridor over the last four decades.
+NCC is best-positioned to secure these sites by building on the existing footprint that NCC has created in the corridor over the last decade.

-During NCC’s long history in the Canadian Rockies, we have conserved over 700,000 acres (280,000 hectares) of priority conservation lands, making NCC the leading land trust organization working to protect this globally significant landscape.
-From the East Slopes in Alberta to the South Selkirks in BC, we work toward creative conservation solutions that ensure Canadians can continue to enjoy the incredible richness of this area now and forever.
-Our results are significant: from protecting the Flathead Valley along the Montana border, or the 136,000-acre (55,000-hectare) Darkwoods Property in BC, to the 35,000-acre (14,000-hectare) Waldron Ranch easement.
+During NCC’s long history in the Canadian Rockies, we have conserved over 280,000 hectares (700,000 acres) of priority conservation lands, making NCC the leading land trust organization working to protect this globally significant landscape.
+From the East Slopes in Alberta to the South Selkirks in BC, we work towards creative conservation solutions that ensure Canadians can continue to enjoy the incredible richness of this area now and for the long term.
+Our results are significant; from protecting the Flathead Valley along the Montana border, or the 55,000-hectare (136,000-acre) Darkwoods Conservation Area in BC, to the 14,000-hectare (35,000-acre) Waldron Ranch easement.

-NCC believes that it can acquire all of the remaining lands in the corridor over the next two to three years, and prepare the site for future consideration of an overpass structure.
-Thanks to a lead $1-million donation, the Oelke property (highlighted yellow) was secured in October 2018.
-With your support today, NCC will secure the remaining properties and complete the corridor.
+NCC has been actively working within the corridor for more than a decade, and now with your support we believe that we can acquire the remaining target conservation lands in the corridor over the next two to three years, and prepare the site for future consideration of an overpass structure.
+Thanks to the early campaign donations, the Oelke property (highlighted yellow) was secured in October 2018.
+The Government of Alberta has also committed to the corridor by ensuring that seven sections of Crown Land in the corridor will remain undeveloped, which will contribute to the larger conservation landscape (highlighted yellow).
+With your support today, NCC will secure the remaining target conservation lands and complete the corridor.

-The south side of the corridor contains a former industrial site that is being evaluated for reclamation efforts to form the cross-highway wildlife movement corridor.
-NCC has also advanced conversations with all other landowners in the corridor to assess the timing of their securement.
-Over the next six to eight months, NCC will work to put in place first rights of refusal on the sale of each property, with the intention of securing them by 2021.
+The south side of the corridor contains a former industrial site, which is being evaluated for reclamation efforts to form the cross-highway wildlife movement corridor.
+NCC has also advanced conversations with other landowners in the corridor to assess the timing of their securement.
+Over the next six to eight months, NCC will work to negotiate right of first refusals on the sale of each property, with the intention of securing them by 2021.

 Animals like these will benefit from a protected wildlife corridor in the Crowsnest Pass (Photos from Pixabay)